akhlak-mahmood/pygdcli/README.md

  *Please note that, the app has not been verified by Google yet, so you will have to choose to continue with the "unsafe" option during authentication.*

+- You will be asked to review and confirm the detected changes before they are executed.

 # Features
 - You can sync multiple folders by specifying different root_paths and db_file.
 - You can use multiple google accounts by specifying different token_pickle paths.